Samuel Loureiro

 Motivation

-Witnessing Europe’s recent energy crisis reinforced my belief that advancing renewable energy technologies is not just a technical challenge, but a societal imperative.
+Witnessing Europe’s recent energy and geopolitical crisis reinforced my belief that advancing renewable energy technologies is not just a technical challenge, but a societal imperative.

 With my background in automation and predictive maintenance, I am eager to apply my knowledge to strengthen Europe’s green economy and help accelerate the transition toward a resilient, carbon-neutral energy system.